Simplifying Deep Temporal Difference Learning: Parallelised -Learning

 \subsection{Benefits of Online $Q$-learning with Vectorised Environments}

-Compared to a replay buffer, vectorisation of the environment enables fast asynchronous collection of many parallel transitions from independent trajectories using the \textit{current} policy.
-Denoting the stationary distribution at time $t$ of the MDP under policy $\pi_t$ as $d^{\pi_t}$, uniformly sampling from a replay buffer estimates sampling from the average of all distributions across all timesteps: $\frac{1}{t'+1}\sum_{t=0}^{t'} d^{\pi_t}$.
-In contrast, vectorised sampling in PQN estimates sampling from the stationary distribution $d^{\pi_{t'}}$ for the current policy at timestep $t$'.
+Vectorisation of the environment enables fast collection of many parallel transitions from independent trajectories.
+Denoting the stationary distribution at time $t$ of the MDP under policy $\pi_t$ as $d^{\pi_t}$, uniformly sampling from a replay buffer containing historic data estimates sampling from the average of all distributions across all timesteps: $\frac{1}{t'+1}\sum_{t=0}^{t'} d^{\pi_t}$.
+In contrast, vectorised sampling in PQN estimates sampling from the stationary distribution $d^{\pi_{t'}}$ at timestep $t$'.
 We sketch the difference in these sampling regimes in \cref{fig:dqn_v_pqn_sampling}.
 Coloured lines represent different state-actions trajectories across the vectorised environment as a function of timestep $t$.
 Crosses represent samples drawn for each algorithm at timestep $t'$.

-Analysis shows that when sampling online from an MDP's true stationary distribution, off-policy instability is mitigated \citep{Tsitsiklis97,Fellows23}.
-PQN's sampling further aids algorithmic stability by better approximating this regime in two ways: firstly, the parallelised nature of PQN means exploration policies in stochastic environments can be more greedy as the natural stochasticity in the dynamics means even a greedy policy will explore several different states in parallel.
-This makes PQN's sampling closer to the online regime under the true greedy policy according to the optimal Bellman operator.
+PQN's sampling further aids algorithmic stability by better approximating this regime in two ways: firstly, the parallelised nature can help exploration since the (potential) natural stochasticity in the dynamics means even a greedy policy will explore several different states in parallel.
 Secondly, by taking multiple actions in multiple states, PQN's sampling distribution is a good approximation of the true stationary distribution under the current policy: as time progresses, ergodic theory states that this sampling distribution converges to $d^{\pi_{t'}}$.
-In contrast, sampling from a replay buffer involves sampling from an average of \emph{older} stationary distributions under shifting policies from a single agent, which will be more offline and take longer to converge, as illustrated in \cref{fig:dqn_v_pqn_sampling}.
+In contrast, sampling from DQN's replay buffer involves sampling from an average of \emph{older} stationary distributions under shifting policies from a single agent, which will be more offline and take longer to converge, as illustrated in \cref{fig:dqn_v_pqn_sampling}.
+We emphasise that \emph{PQN is still an off-policy approach} since it uses two different policies to optimise the Bellman equations: the $\epsilon$-greedy policy for the current timestep and the current policy for the next.
+Notice that at beginning of training PQN uses an $\epsilon=1$, meaning that it approximates a value function from a completely random policy.
+This requires normalisation to mitigate off-policy instability identified in \cref{sec:analysis}.